Cap de Formentor cycling route: the best ride on Mallorca?

 Cap Formentor cycling highlights

-The first view of the lighthouse through the gap in the rocks is exhilarating, as is the final descent to it.
-We also loved the stunning views down to Cala Figuera beach, before you head into the tunnel through the cliff.
+Why opt for cycling in Mallorca at Cap Formentor, rather than elsewhere?
+The first view of the lighthouse through the gap in the rocks is utterly exhilarating, as is the final descent to it.
+We also loved the stunning views down to Cala Figuera beach, before heading into the tunnel through the cliff.

-Those not on a rigid training session might want to get off their bike at the Mirador de la Creueta viewing point.
-The views are wonderful, though it gets even better for those prepared to totter in cleats down to the end of the viewing point (around 130 steps each way…).
-There you get the best views of towering rocks and islands poking out of the sea.
+Those out to enjoy this lighthouse cycling route rather than being on on a rigid training session might want to get off their bike at the Mirador de la Creueta viewing point.
+The panoramas are wonderful, though it gets even better for those prepared to totter in cleats down to the end of the viewing point (it’s around 130 steps each way…).
+There you get the best views of the towering rocks and islands poking out of the sea.

 Route notes